cladellas/bashbullet/README.md

 ===================================
  a simple X11 pushbullet systray notification daemon for linux desktop written in bash

- bashbullet would only display new received message while it is running
+ bashbullet would only display received message after first run. to retrieve older pushes feel free to hack ~/.bashbullet/.last_timestamp
- setting up a new browser client for message management but disable browser notification and use bashbullet for notification is recommended
- see config_example to set up target_filter to only display message sent to a certain device
+ setting up a new browser client for message management but disable browser notification and use bashbullet for notification is recommended. see config_example to set up target_filter to only display message sent to a certain device

 ### Prerequisite